Sc4ramouche/ocaml.org/data/tutorials/language/0it_06_imperative.md

 Byte sequences can be created from `string` values using the function `Bytes.of_string`.
 Individual elements in the sequence can be updated or read by their index using `Bytes.set`, and, respectively `Bytes.get`.

-You can think of byte sequences as
+You can think of byte sequences as either:
 * updatable strings that can't be printed, or
-* `char array`s without syntactic sugar for indexed read and update.
+* `char` arrays without syntactic sugar for indexed read and update.

+**Note**: the `bytes` type uses a much more compact memory representation than `char array`.
+As of writing this tutorial, there is a factor 8 between `bytes` and `char array`.
+The former should always be preferred, except when `array` is required by polymorphic functions handling arrays.

 <!-- FIXME: link to a dedicated Byte Sequences tutorial -->